keypom/keypom-docs/docs/Tutorials/Advanced/daos/architecture.md

 This can be fixed by introducing a middleman contract.
 Rather than calling `add_proposal` and `act_proposal` directly through the FC drop, you can instead call **a single function on the middleman contract**.
 Once invoked, this middleman contract will then call `add_proposal`, parse the return value and call `act_proposal` in succession.

-While Keypom is extremely versatile, there are cases where custom behaviour will be needed.
+While Keypom is extremely versatile, there are cases where custom behavior will be needed.
 By introducing a middleman, you can customize exactly what will happen when a key is used.

 In summary, rather than having the FC drop look as follows: